SeishoAbe/geant4-v10.5.1_NucDeEx/README.md

 This Geant4 source code coupled with NucDeEx is NOT an official distribution.
 This software is distributed under the original Geant4 license.

-If you use this code, **please always cite the following three papers** as well as Geant4 paper.
+If you use this code, **please always cite the following three papers, as well as Geant4 paper**.
 ```
 @article{2v9j-ncf4,
   title = {Benchmarks and applications of the nuclear deexcitation event generator nucdeex},